SOS messages, panic as virus breaks India's health system - WTMJ

 But vaccinations take time to show their effect on the numbers of new infections, and there are questions of whether manufacturers will be able to keep up with the demand.
 The pace of vaccination across the country also appears to be struggling.

-Volunteers, from students to technology professionals, non-profit organizations and journalists, are rallying to circulate information on the availability of hospital beds, critical drugs and oxygen cylinders.
+Volunteers, from students to technology professionals, nonprofit organizations and journalists, are circulating information on the availability of hospital beds, critical drugs and oxygen cylinders.

 By evening her 63-year-old father was gasping for breath.